-D2C+ is open to students that have completed Certificate 1 in Construction (D2C).
-The program operates one day a week for a full year and allows students to start Certificate III in a Construction pathway.
-D2C+ students work predominately in the Salisbury High School Trade Centre and complete modules towards their Certificate III.
+Students who have completed a Certificate II in Construction have the choice of either the Advanced Carpentry Safety Skills (stackable) or the Advanced Brick and Block (stackable).
+Each program operates one day a week for one semester.
+Students work predominately in the Salisbury High School Trade Centre and complete modules towards their Certificate III in Carpentry or Bricklaying.